ErykMikolajewicz/reasoning_benchmark/README.md

 | xai-grok-code-fast-1               | -27.63 | -30.19 |  -32.0 | -17.24 | 0.54           |
 | gemini-gemini-2.5-flash            | -30.56 | -31.35 |  -32.0 | -28.03 | 0.43           |

+The number of games played is 8, except for the player with an Elo rating of 1700, where only 2 games were played.

 All results, with parties record are available under: https://drive.google.com/drive/folders/1a3sqEMmo99rRIoFuM6GCEfgdtU7WkDsl?usp=drive_link